vsariola/sointu/README.md

 Nice-to-have ideas
 ------------------

-  - **Sample import from gm.dls**.
-This is Windows only, but implementing it should be easy and the potential payoffs pretty high for Windows users, so it is a nice prospect.
   - **Tracker**.
 If the list of primary goals is ever exhausted, a browser-based tracker would be nice to take advantage of all the features.